MrGreyWolf97/web_applications/obsidian_thee_grey/JavaEE - ManagedBean.md

 >[!warning]
->To be moved to Obsidian documentation
+>To be moved to Notion documentation

 ---